Concerns over US terror threats rising as Taliban hold grows

 Gen. Mark Milley, the chairman of the Joint Chiefs of Staff, told senators on a briefing call Sunday that U.S. officials are expected to alter their earlier assessments about the pace of terrorist groups reconstituting in Afghanistan, a person familiar with the matter told The Associated Press.

-But based on the evolving situation, officials now believe terror groups like al-Qaida may be able to grow much faster than expected, according to the person, who had direct knowledge of the briefing was not authorized to discuss the details of the call publicly and spoke to the AP on condition of anonymity.
+Based on the evolving situation, officials now believe terror groups like al-Qaida may be able to grow much faster than expected, according to the person, who had direct knowledge of the briefing but was not authorized to discuss the details of the call publicly and spoke to the AP on condition of anonymity.

-The Pentagon was sending an additional 1,000 troops directly into Kabul to assist evacuating U.S. personnel, bringing the total number of U.S. troops in Afghanistan to about 6,000, a U.S. defense official said.
-The official spoke to the AP on condition of anonymity to discuss a deployment decision not yet announced by the Pentagon.

 The Biden administration officials on the call with senators – among them were Milley, Secretary of State Antony Blinken and Defense Secretary Lloyd Austin — said U.S. intelligence agencies are working on forming a new timeline based on the evolving threats, the person familiar with the matter said.

-The intelligence community must create a new threat assessment amid widespread criticism of its evaluation of how quickly the Afghan government would fall.
-The Taliban entered Kabul less than a week after reports that military intelligence assessed that the capital could be surrounded in 30 days.

-Current and former officials on Sunday pushed back against criticism of what was widely seen as an intelligence failure.
+Current and former intelligence officials on Sunday pushed back against criticism of what was widely seen as a failure by the agencies to anticipate how fast Kabul could fall.
 One senior intelligence official said that “a rapid Taliban takeover was always a possibility,” adding: “As the Taliban advanced, they ultimately met with little resistance.
 We have always been clear-eyed that this was possible, and tactical conditions on the ground can often evolve quickly.”
 The official was not authorized to discuss the matter publicly and spoke on condition of anonymity.

 But President Joe Biden didn’t suggest such an outcome at a July 8 news conference, when he said “the likelihood there’s going to be the Taliban overrunning everything and owning the whole country is highly unlikely. ”

+The reduced U.S. troop presence in Afghanistan — down to 2,500 troops at the end of President Donald Trump’s term — may have hindered intelligence efforts in Afghanistan.
+Retired Lt.
+Gen. Robert Ashley, who led the Defense Intelligence Agency until October, said having fewer Americans embedded with Afghan forces meant there was less insight into how those forces would perform.

+“It’s very, very difficult to gauge the morale down at the unit level because you’re just not there anymore,” Ashley said.
+“And I wouldn’t be surprised if Afghan leaders would tell us only what we want to hear anyway.”

-The pullback of U.S. military forces across Afghanistan over the last several months has sharply limited intelligence agencies that work side by side with troops.
-Without that military presence, spies would be severely limited in what they can collect about the morale of Afghan troops or support for the Taliban.
+Monitoring terrorism threats in Afghanistan will be even more difficult with U.S. troops withdrawing and the Taliban in control.
+Intelligence agencies in Afghanistan work side by side with troops.
+Without the same military presence, spies are severely limited in what they can collect about the morale of Afghan troops or support for the Taliban.

 “If they leave, which they did, that means we leave as well,” said Marc Polymeropoulos, who held several roles related to Afghanistan during a 26-year career in the CIA.
 “And that certainly affects our intelligence gathering footprint.”